anox-u0/Data-Drop/README.md

     Open in Browser: Simply open the index.html file using any modern web browser (e.g., Chrome, Firefox, Edge, Safari).

 No server or external dependencies (other than the CDN links which are automatically fetched) are required to run the application.
-🙏 Credits

-    Google Gemini API: For powering the AI data insights.

-    Chart.js & Chart.js Luxon Adapter: For the charting capabilities.

-    Tailwind CSS: For the utility-first CSS framework.

-    Phosphor Icons: For the beautiful icons.